APO-SRE/fso-lab-devops/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 In this project, Terraform is used to automate the deployment of the Lab infrastructure, including VPCs, subnets, security groups, load balancers, Kubdernetes clusters, and Lab VM using templates.

+### Terraform Cloud

+[Terraform Cloud](https://cloud.hashicorp.com/products/terraform) is HashiCorp’s managed service offering for Terraform.
+It eliminates the need for unnecessary tooling and documentation for practitioners, teams, and organizations to use Terraform in production.

 ## Get Started

-To configure the FSO Lab workshop environments, the first step is to set-up your local environment by installing the needed software.
+To configure the FSO Lab workshop environments, the first step is to set-up your development environment by installing the needed software.

 ### Prerequisites

 You install Packer and Terraform on a control node, usually your local laptop, which then uses the cloud CLI and/or SSH to communicate with your cloud resources and managed nodes.

+__NOTE:__ A remote Virtual Machine with access to the internet can also be used as the control node.
+The specific instructions for installing the required software are left as an exercise for the reader.

 ## Installation Instructions - macOS